FontBureau/Opentype-1.8-Axis-Proposal/ProposalSummary.md

 **Similar axes:** N/A

 **Additional information:** YTRA changes the white space in the y or vertical direction.
-By itself this is useful in solving linespacing issues.
 Combined with other axes it contributes to opsz, potentially HGHT among many options.

 **Conventionality benefits:** Users, font vendors and software developers will benefit from the consistent naming of these parametric axes in the development of more expansive design spaces, improvement of underlining typography, and programatic typographic enhancements.